How to draw a windmill

 If you want to make the windmill look more realistic, you can add a slight twist to the blades to show that they are actually rotating when the wind blows.
 To do this, draw the blades slightly tilted as you move towards the top of the windmill.

-See also How to pronounce mila
+See also How to report a drink driver

 Step 3: Add details